-- 5. Place the guide tube vertically in the centre of the fabric. - 6.
-Insert the probe into the guide tube, lined up to the mark to drop it from the prescribed height. - 7.
-Drop the probe. - 8.
-Examine the fabric. - (a) If the test fabric has 4 layers, and the probe has penetrated anything below the top layer of fabric, the material fails. - (b) If the test fabric has fewer than 4 layers, and the probe penetrates through any layer, the material fails. - 9.
+- 8. Examine the fabric. - (a) For multiple layers, if the probe has penetrated anything below the top layer of fabric, the material fails. - (b) For a single layer garment, if the probe penetrates that layer, the material fails. - 9.
 If the probe does not punch through, check that the clamps are still secure and that the fabric did not slip. - 10.
 If the marshal is satisfied, the material passes.